 Chief Fire Officer Ian Hayton said it was "important" to continue investment in the fire brigade's future.

-The new building will be designed to continue to house one fire appliance, along with a range of ancillary facilities.'Financial pressures'
+The new building will be designed to continue to house one fire appliance, along with a range of ancillary facilities.

 The brigade also plans to develop a community garden.

 Mr Hayton said: "Despite the financial pressures facing the brigade, it is so important that we continue to invest for the future to ensure that we have facilities which are fit for the 21st Century.